alanng10/class-lang/Docue/Article/Word/a.md

 Word "bold" has meaning that is bold rate.

-Word "italic" has meaning that is italic style.
+Word "slope" has meaning that is italic style.

 Word "staline" has meaning that is underline style.